 Detailed Answer

-Probating a will executed in another state requires an ancillary proceeding in North Carolina to transfer any real or personal property located here.
+Probating a will executed in another state may require an ancillary proceeding in North Carolina to administer any real or personal property located here.
 You must follow North Carolina law under Chapter 28A of the General Statutes.
 Below is an overview of the process.

 1. Determine if Ancillary Probate Is Required

-If the decedent owned real estate, bank accounts, vehicles, or other assets in North Carolina, you need an ancillary administration.
-This is a secondary probate proceeding to clear title and distribute North Carolina assets under state law.
+If the decedent owned real estate or other assets in North Carolina, you may need an ancillary administration.
+This is a secondary probate proceeding to administer North Carolina assets under state law.

 2. Obtain the Original Will and Certified Probate Documents